What exactly is Permanent Makeup?

 In its purest sense, PMU is a form of tattooing.
 As opposed to a "regular" tattoo which uses an ink and goes right into the dermal layer of skin, PMU uses a natural pigment and is placed just under the epidermal layer of skin, in the very top layer of the dermis.
 The pigment is designed to fade over time- this gives you flexibility to change the colour and shape in line with the body's natural ageing process.

-They contain no nasties and are of pharmaceutical grade- so are perfect for people who have sensitivity to regular cosmetic products.
+As opposed to some cheap "inks" which can be picked up on ebay, these contain no nasties and are of pharmaceutical grade- so are perfect for people who have sensitivity to regular cosmetic products.

 How does it work?

 PMU can be undertaken with either a machine, which uses an electronic handpiece- looking a little like a pen; or by a manual, handheld tool ( a microblade).
-See the picturesabove for an idea of what they look like.

 The key differences in these two methods are that the Microblade is drawn through the skin, depositing pigment into the tiny channels which are created to mimic realistic looking hairstrokes.